zenml-io/zenml/docs/book/user-guide/advanced-guide/configuring-zenml/environment-variables.md

 ## Integration logs

-Setting this to `false` disables integrations logs suppression:
+Setting this to `false` disables local client integrations logs suppression.
+This is not to be confused with `ZENML_DISABLE_STEP_LOGS_STORAGE` , which disables step logging to the artifact store.
 ```bash
 export ZENML_SUPPRESS_LOGS=false
 ```